I was on a plane to India, excited to finally to explore the wild and tropical world my Dad had told me stories of for my entire life.

 It was countless conversations with locals, rickshaw drivers and fellow travellers that guided us through India for three months, and despite technology having evolved immensely now, this is still exactly how I like to operate.

 My name’s Leah, and as I enter my third decade on this planet, I’m still none the wiser.
-The more I learn, the more I realise there is to know – a frustrating loop unless the adventure is the finding out part, and that’s why Madrid No Frills was born.
+The more I learn, the more I realise there is to know – a weary loop unless the adventure is the finding out part, and that’s why Madrid No Frills was born.